Cryptographic agility: Other designs

 Cryptographic agility typically increases the complexity of the applications that rely on it.
 Developers need to build support for each of the optional cryptographic primitives, introducing more code and increasing the chance of implementation flaws as well as increasing maintenance and support costs.
 Users of the systems need to select which primitives they wish to use; for example, OpenSSL users can select from dozens of ciphersuites when using TLS.
 Further, when two parties negotiate the cryptographic primitives for their message exchange, it creates the opportunity for downgrade attacks by intermediaries (such as POODLE), or for the selection of insecure primitives.

 One alternative approach is to dramatically limit the choices available to both developers and users, so that there is less scope for implementation or configuration flaws.
 In this approach, the designers of the library or system choose the primitives and do not offer a choice of cryptographic primitives (or, if they do, it is a very constrained set of choices).
 Opinionated encryption is visible in tools like Libsodium, where high-level APIs explicitly aim to discourage developers from picking primitives, and in WireGuard, where single primitives are picked to intentionally eliminate crypto-agility.

 If opinionated encryption is used and a vulnerability is discovered in one of the primitives in a protocol, there is no way to substitute better primitives.
 Instead, the solution is to use versioned protocols.
 A new version of the protocol will include the fixed primitive.
 As a consequence of this, two parties running different versions of the protocol will not be able to communicate.

 Agility as a generalized design principle

 Quantum cryptography—and more broadly, Physical Layer Security (PLS)—exploit physical processes for cryptographic purposes and are inherently hardware-dependent.
 This has motivated the development of a conceptual framework for agility as a generalized design principle applicable to hardware systems and extending beyond cryptography.
-The framework emphasizes functional components rather than traditional cryptographic primitives.
+The framework emphasizes functional components that rather than traditional cryptographic primitives.
 These components may be hardware, software, or organizational units, and are characterized by processing an input $x$ to produce an output $y=f(x)$.
 The nature of $x$ depends on context: it may represent data in software systems, electronic or optical signals in hardware, or even be absent in some scenarios.

-An agile functional component is capable of producing the output $y$ through multiple distinct functions $f_1(x), f_2(x), f_3(x)...$, where these functions must simultaneously satisfy three key conditions:
+An agile functional component is capable of producing the output $y$ through multiple distinct $f_1(x), f_2(x), f_3(x)...$ processes, where these functions must simultaneously satisfy three key conditions: